 - Making muffins – another easy one – make quick breads instead.

 My Top Three “I Don’t Mind” Cooking Dishes:

 - Soup – easy to make, nutritious, can make enough at one time to give us no-fuss lunch for a week;

-- Bread – using the bread maker turns this into an easy job.
-Bonus, it makes the house smell wonderful and, if timed right can even form the base for supper;
+- Bread – using the bread machine turns this into an easy job.
+Bonus, it makes the house smell wonderful and if timed right can even form the base for supper;

 - One-Pot (or slow-cooker) meals.
 Most of these can be made in the morning and forgotten until it’s time to eat.

 It took a little longer to figure out how to cook less – and make a mess less often – but it turned out it can actually be done quite easily.
 Bonus, cooking less really cuts back on energy costs.

 Schedule the cooking.
 Choose a time when you’re least busy and set that time aside to do the cooking.
 Just knowing that cooking is the job of the moment makes it easier to stay focused.
 Cook two or three different dishes in big batches, each batch enough for 2 or 3 meals and freeze.
 If some are ‘make now – serve later’ foods that require final touches make a note of it on the freezer bag.